 The following is a list of legal medical marijuana states that have legalized medical marijuana and established a state medical marijuana program.
 Each medical marijuana state that has outlined a medical marijuana program allows for approved medical marijuana patients to receive a medical marijuana recommendation from a licensed physician, apply for a State-issued Medical Marijuana ID Card, grow medical marijuana and/or purchase medical marijuana for medicinal use per each states medical marijuana guidelines.

-Please could you also change the highlighted content to read: If you’re looking for more information on how you can obtain legal medical marijuana after being approved by a licensed physician, please visit our dispensaries section.
-It will help you locate and find safe access to your medicine in a safe and secure fashion.
+If you’re looking for more information on how you can obtain legal medical marijuana after being approved by a licensed physician, please visit our dispensaries section.
+It will help you locate and find access to your medicine in a safe and secure fashion.

 Please read through your respective legal medical marijuana state qualifications and legal medical marijuana laws.
 Each medical marijuana state has a different process involved in obtaining your medical marijuana state card and each medical marijuana state has a different fact section to learn more about the medical marijuana program and to see if you can benefit by choosing medical marijuana as your alternative form of treatment to better your quality of life.

 We have compiled the following index of medical marijuana information to serve as a marijuana library to all our users for legal medical marijuana reference of their state’s laws, guidelines, qualifications and programs regarding Medical Cannabis.

 The legal risks to physicians regarding issuing recommendations for medical marijuana seem to be quite minimal.
 In 2015, Medscape reported that after contacting multiple national and regional medical malpractice insurance carriers, as well as medical societies in several states, it could not find any instances of physicians facing malpractice lawsuits due to medical marijuana recommendations.